 Colony Energy holds a 100% interest in and to certain petroleum, natural gas and general rights, including Alberta Crown Petroleum and Oil Leases, in 20 contiguous sections totaling 12,960 acres located in the Godin area of Northern Alberta.

-The Godin land leases consist of the Wabiskaw formation on which an analog well (13-27-082-02W5/0) in the Western edge of the acreage has tested oil and showed moveable oil in the shakers during the drilling process.
+Colony Energy LLC consists of 100 sections (64,000 acres) of land in the Godin region of Alberta.
+The Wabiskaw formation has an analog well (13-27-082-02W5/0) in the Western edge of the acreage, which has tested oil and showed moveable oil in the shakers during the drilling process.